nicarq/sovereign-sdk/module-system/README.md

 }
 ```

-This will generate a public trait in the bank crate called `BankRpcImpl`, which understands how to serve requests with the following form:
+This will generate a public trait in the bank crate called `BankRpcServer`, which understands how to serve requests with the following form:

 ```json
 {